On the justification of Koiter's model for generalised membrane shells of the "first kind'' confined in a half-space

 \section{The scaled three-dimensional problem for a family of generalised membrane shells}

 In section~\ref{Sec:2}, we considered an obstacle problem for ``general'' linearly elastic shells.
-From now on, we will restrict ourselves to a specific class of shells, according to the following definition (cf., e.g., Section~5.1 of~\cite{Ciarlet2000}): A linearly elastic shell is said to be a \emph{linearly elastic generalised membrane shell} if the following \emph{two additional assumptions} are simultaneously satisfied: \emph{First}, $\text{length}\,\gamma_0>0$ (an assumption that is satisfied if $\gamma_0$ is a non-empty relatively open subset of $\gamma$, as assumed here). \emph{Second}, the \emph{space of admissible linearised inextensional displacements} defined by
+From now on, we will restrict ourselves to a specific class of shells.
+Prior to giving the definition of linearly elastic generalised membrane shell, we recall the definitions of the remaining two categories of linearly elastic shells, namely, linearly elastic flexural shells, and linearly elastic elliptic membrane shells.